 Since I acquired a bottle or Luxardo Maraschino, in New Orleans, I’ve been on a mission to make some of the key classic cocktails that I’ve been missing out on.
-This is partially to see what the classics tasted like and to also fill out my resume as a knowledgeable bartender.
-I like to think of bartenders as “liquid chefs”, and like a chef you need to know the classic techniques and recipes before you can truly be called a knowledgeable chef.
+This is partially to see what the classics tasted like and also to fill out my resume as a knowledgeable bartender.
+I like to think of bartenders as “liquid chefs”, and as a chef, you need to know the classic techniques and recipes before you can be called a knowledgeable chef.
 So, the first two “classics” were the Aviation and the old school Manhattan, one scoring big, the other not so much.
-The Martinez seems like a logical next step.
+The Martinez seems like the next logical step.

 1 oz Plymouth Gin